A quick summary...

 B - LG trainer (additional access to team stats & award points)

-C - LG admin user (analytical information).
+C - LG admin user (admin reporting dashboard)

 Sketches were used to flesh out initial thinking for the product and help form and ask the right type of questions before the next stage.